How to prepare an accounts payable aging report

 How to prepare an AP aging report

 Creating an AP aging report from scratch can be cumbersome and time-consuming compared to generating one in your ERP or AP automation software.
-Here are the steps:
+Here's how to prepare an AP agent report:

-- Collect invoices: Collect all your invoices, bills, and credit memos from your vendors and suppliers.
-This ensures the data you’re using to build your report is complete.
+- Collect invoices.
+Collect all your invoices, bills, and credit memos from your vendors and suppliers.
+This ensures that the data you’re using to build your report is complete.
 The report won't be accurate if you’re missing even one or two invoices.

 If you had to do this manually each time you wanted to see your AP aging report, you’d wind up wasting a lot of time.
 Small, medium, and large businesses alike will want to rely on their financial software to generate an AP aging report instantly and without errors.